-You can create keyword groups while doing research in your Rank Tracker project, and those will be saved while importing into WebSite Auditor.
+You can create keyword groups while doing research and mapping in your Rank Tracker project, and those will be saved while importing into WebSite Auditor.

 That said, you might not clearly see the topics by which to group your keywords until you've already imported them into your project in WebSite Auditor.
 Or you might realize that certain keywords need to be moved to other groups, or that they should have an entire group of their own.

 No problem!
-You can group your keywords right there in the Keyword Map module.
+You can group your keywords right there at this step in the Keyword Map module.

-Using grouping will help you structure your website according to certain themes, and create entirely new branches of content if certain themes aren't covered.
+Using keyword groups will help you structure your website according to certain themes, and create entirely new branches of content if certain themes aren't covered.